-The Baltic – countries in Northern Europe such as Denmark, Estonia, Poland, Latvia, Sweden and Russia – is a melting pot of palaces, museums and incredible art and architecture, making it perfect for ‘culture vultures’.
-Explore the region in style with our Baltic cruises.
+Be captivated by the Baltic countries in Northern Europe.
+From visits to the famed St Petersburg to the baltic capitals, Copenhagen, Stockholm, Helsiniki and Tallinn.
+They are a melting pot of palaces, museums and incredible art and architecture, making it perfect for ‘culture vultures’.
+Explore the region in style with our Baltic cruises from the UK.

-Hop on one of our small ships and spend two weeks sailing around the region, choosing from a selection of varied and inspiring experiences.
-On our Baltic cruises you could find yourself contrasting the Tsars’ treasures in Russia with the fairytale skyline of Tallinn, delving into the history of Gdansk or uncover the fascinating cities beside the Gulf of Bothnia… and that’s just the start!
+Hop on one of our small ships, including our new ship Spirit of Adventure, and sail around the region, choosing from a selection of varied and inspiring experiences.
+On our Baltic cruises, you could find yourself contrasting the Tsars’ treasures in Russia with the fairy tale skyline of Tallinn or delving into the history of Gdansk… and that’s just the start.

 These are some of the ports that you can visit when sailing with us to the Baltic